jackdewinter/pymarkdown/newdocs/src/rules.md

 <!-- pyml disable-next-line no-duplicate-heading-->
 ### Summary

-First line in file should be a top-level heading.
+Ensure the first line of a Markdown file is a top-level heading.

 ## Rule - MD042